trash89/journalGraphQLServer/README.md

 const hashedPassword = await bcrypt.hash(args.profile.Password, 10);
 ```

-No verification on email addresses are done, you can use a simple username (no email address) too.
+## Important !!!

+Don't use email addresses as username!
+Use simple usernames, like user1, user2, etc.

+In order to keep the database small and avoid extra cost, in the production, on the Heroku postgreSQL database, a cleanup procedure is running once a day, cleaning up all entries that don't belongs to the profiles 1 and 2 (admin profile and demo profile).

+The execution of the cleanupDatabase() function in src/index.js depends of the variable NODE_ENV.\
+Define the variable NODE_ENV="development" in your .profile and the cleanup function will not run.

-## Frontend on Heroku
+## GraphQL Server Frontend on Heroku

 The application is live on Heroku :

 https://journalgraphqlserver.herokuapp.com/

-Bellow is the relational database schema exposed to GraphQL:
+Bellow is the relational database schema exposed to GraphQL server:

 ![Database Schema ](./ERDiagramJournal.png)